-In 2021 we were able to decrease the severity of two high risks to moderate risks, bringing us to 9 moderate risks in total.
-These risks were analyzed through our Internal Capital Adequacy Assessment Process (ICAAP) and are addressed in our capital plan.
+Risks are analyzed through our Internal Capital Adequacy Assessment Process (ICAAP) and are addressed in our capital plan.
 All moderate and high severity risks are reported to the Audit & Risk committee and board of directors on a quarterly basis.
-Two of these risks were related to COVID.

 Risk philosophy